Closure for Training

 If you are in one of the high risk groups listed below then it is very important that you protect yourself with a ‘flu vaccine:-

 Child aged between 2 and 5 (not in school)

-The vaccine for children aged between 2 and 5 (not in school) is only available until the end of December 2017 so please consider making an appointment soon.
+The vaccine for children aged between 2 and 5 (not in school) was only available until the end of December 2017.

 Please call after 9am, or pop into Reception, to make an appointment to have this done at the Surgery.